 Losses Offset Gains

-If you sold your investment property for less than your cost basis, you have a deductible loss.
+If you sold your investment property for less than your cost basis, you have a deductible loss that you can claim when you go to file your taxes for the year.
 You can use that loss to offset all your capital gains from other investments and up to $3,000 in income from other sources in the current year.
 You can carry any remaining loss forward to offset capital gains and $3,000 of other annual income in future years until the loss is used up.

 Reduction for Swaps

-If you obtained the investment property through a tax-deferred, like-kind swap, your cost basis may be lower than you think.
+If you obtained the investment property through a tax-deferred, like-kind swap, your cost basis might be lower than you think.
+A property swap is when you exchange one property for another.
+This federal tax code provision, Section 1031k, allows for the deferment of unlimited capital gains if you buy a "like kind" investment property within six months.
 In the case of property swaps, you must also subtract from your cost basis the amount of deferred capital gain on the property you exchanged in order to acquire the investment property you sold.